mas-bandwidth/matchmaker/README.md

 For each new player entering the matchmaking pool:

-Set the player state to "NEW".
+* Set the player state to "NEW".

-For players in state "NEW",
+For players in state "NEW":

-Find the lowest latency datacenter for the player.
+* Find the lowest latency datacenter for the player.

-If this datacenter is < 35ms then it is considered ideal.
+* If this datacenter is < 35ms then it is considered ideal.
 Find any other datacenters within +10ms of the lowest latency datacenter and call this the set of "ideal datacenters" for the player.

 * If one or more ideal datacenters exist, put the player into "IDEAL" state and add the player to the queue of each datacenter in the ideal set.
 Take the first match that comes back from ANY of the ideal datacenters.

+For players in "IDEAL" state:

 * Players in "IDEAL" state should quickly find a game within 60 seconds and go to "PLAYING" state.